MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policy-tests.md

 **Pass Examples**
 >1.
 Title displays error message indicating loss of network connection to Xbox services.
 >2.
-Title does not display an error message while playing a local game mode that does not require Xbox.
+Title does not display an error message while playing a local game mode that does not require Xbox services.

 **Fail Examples**
 >1.
 User is unable to complete a non-online Xbox game session.